 While more candid content is on the rise, you still need to ensure that your content is eye-catching and tells a story.
-Instagram users have become increasingly better at determining if the content they're seeing is genuine and authentic, thanks in large part to accounts like Humans of New York and the influencers who are sharing their failures too, instead of curating their feeds to only show their successes.
-Just look at fitness influencer Hayley Madigan who makes it a point to regularly show herself posed and unposed in her Instagram posts:
+Instagram users have become increasingly better at determining if the content they're seeing is genuine and authentic, thanks in large part to accounts like Humans of New York and the influencers who are sharing their failures too, instead of curating their feeds only to show their successes.

-Instagram Reels, Instagram's response to TikTok, lets users create and edit short-form video content of 15-seconds each.
-Reels was launched in August 2020 and is currently available in more than 50 countries.
-While TikTok influencers who've built a following on the platform aren't likely to jump ship just because Instagram has a TikTok competitor, Reels is a great option to capitalize on TikTok-style content, trends, and challenges without having to move to another platform and build their audience again.
+Instagram Reels, Instagram's response to TikTok, lets users create and edit short-form video content of 60 seconds each.
+It’s not a new feature, but you can expect to see many more Reels in 2023.
+What makes it so popular is that it’s a great option to capitalize on TikTok-style content, trends, and challenges without having to move to another platform and build your audience again.

 Brands can leverage Instagram Reels in their marketing strategy in several ways.
 For starters, even if you're not going to create content on TikTok, it can pay off big to stay up to date on what's happening on the platform.
 You can then be one of the first creators to launch those trends on Instagram Reels.
 It's also helpful to ease into Instagram Reels through informational content.
 Create content on things you're already knowledgeable about and share that with your audience.

 3. Working With Relatable Influencers Will Be the Most Effective

 Influencer marketing will continue to be effective in 2023.
 With the trend toward authentic and unfiltered content continuing into the future, brands need to partner with relatable influencers.